 “Looking ahead, our teams will be focusing on how we can better centralize data across all of our systems and use that to create more personalized experiences.
 We want to move from more transactional to meaningful relationships.
 From a technical enablement standpoint, Segment will play a pivotal role in us meeting these goals." - Cate Baker, Product Manager, Personalization Tribe, Vista

-Vista is also looking to further increase its use of Segment Personas to deliver even more personalization to customers.
+Vista is also looking to further increase its use of Twilio Engage (formerly known as Personas) to deliver even more personalization to customers.
 This is particularly important as the company builds out its service offering and adds greater complexity into its marketing funnel.

 In particular, Vista sees massive potential to do more with the data it is collecting in Segment, from a wide range of sources, its order management system through to its customer care.
 With everything centralized in Segment, the company can start to do far more tailored personalization based on real customer data rather than just web data.